 The members of the Scientific Committee are:

-Mina Bissell is the former head of life sciences at Lawrence Berkeley Laboratory.
-She has been recognized for her lifetime contributions to the fields of breast cancer research, the enhanced role of extracellular matrix (ECM) and the nucleus environment to gene expression in normal and malignant tissues.
+Mina Bissell is Distinguished Senior Scientist at the Lawrence Berkeley National Laboratory.
+She has pioneered the field of tumor microenviornment and she has been recognized for her lifetime contributions to the fields of breast cancer research and the nucleus environment to gene expression in normal and malignant tissues.

 Richard Creath is a philosopher of science primarily interested in what makes one scientific claim more worth believing than another.
 He is President's Professor at the School of Life Science at the Arizona State University.

 Ford Doolittle is a Professor Emeritus at the Department of Biochemistry & Molecular Biology of the Dalhousie University, Halifax, Canada.
 His research examines prevailing concepts in genomics, molecular biology and microbial ecology, with regards to the understanding of evolution by natural selection.

 Stuart Firestein is the Chair of Columbia University’s Department of Biological Sciences where his colleagues and he study the vertebrate olfactory system.
 Dedicated to promoting the accessibility of science to a public audience he has written Ignorance: How it Drives Science.